-Most planned golf communities typically require some type of membership if the club is private (members only).
-Usually you have an option between full benefits, golf only, and social memberships (access to the amenities but not the course).
-Do you have equity (the ability to get some portion of your initiation fee back), and can you transfer when you decide to sell your home?
+Most planned golf communities typically require some type of membership.
+Usually you have an option between full benefits, golf only, and social memberships (access to the amenities like restaurant, pool, tennis courts, but not the golf course).
+If you decide to move or sell, do you have the ability to get some portion of your initiation fee back, and/or can you transfer the membership to the new homeowner?

 Many golf communities feature amenities such as swimming pools, exercise facilities, fine dining, and clubhouses.
 Some have tennis courts and other recreational outlets.
 Do these services require extra fees?
 Is there a mandatory membership cost, with minimum monthly purchase levels?
 Be sure to ask.